 How to Harvest Oregano

 Cut oregano from the garden when the stems are long but before it flowers for best flavor.
+It’s always best to cut after the morning dew has dried off.

 Rinse & Dry the Stems

 Give the stems a good shake over the sink to remove excess water.
+Running the stems through a salad spinner is also a great way to remove excess moisture.

 Spread the stems out onto a towel to let any other moisture evaporate.
 This should take just a couple of hours at most.
-Once the stems and leaves are dry of water, it is time to proceed with the dehydration process.
+Once the stems and leaves are dry of surface water, it is time to proceed with the dehydration process.

 How to Dry Fresh Oregano by Hanging

-Grab a handful of stems, about 20 total, so that the cut ends all line up at one end of the bunches.
+Grab a handful of stems, about 20 total, so that the cut ends all line up at one end of the small bunches.

 If you live in a particularly humid climate, it may take too long to dry this way and the herbs may actually mold instead.
 Consider using the oven or dehydrator instead.